 Another reason you might be getting this error is that there is an issue with cookies in your browser.
 Make sure cookies are enabled, restart your browser and try again.
 For information about browser cookies, see http://kb.wisc.edu/helpdesk/page.php?id=936.

 - If cookies were already enabled for your browser and restarting the browser does not correct the issue, you may need to delete saved browser data.
-Instructions for this can be found here: Clearing Browser Cache and Cookies.
+Instructions for this can be found here: [Link for document 12384 is unavailable at this time.].
 You should also use these instructions to check the options to delete saved password and form data.
 Restart your browser once more after completing these steps.

 Errors can also occur when using bookmarks to get to a specific place within the application.
 Bookmarks like this can be problematic and often will not work.
 Try using the regular application URL to see whether you can log into the app in the normal way.

 If none of the above attempts solve the problem, contact your campus help desk.

 You are able to select your campus and access your local campus login page but encounter errors when attempting to log in

 If the login page for your institution returns the error "Authentication Failed", it means that either the incorrect credentials are being used, or that there is a problem between the Federated Login service and your local campus login service.

 Verify that you are using the correct username and password.
 You should be using your local campus login credentials.
 See UW System - Login credentials for each campus for the proper campus credentials for each campus.

 If you are using the correct credentials, you'll need to call your campus help desk.
 Tell the help desk agent that you believe you're using the correct credentials, and that the specific error is "Authentication Failed".